Women in Bermuda: History

 She related more about coloured Bermudians, though she gave no general account of coloured women.
 Her mentions of specific coloured women included:

 There is a black woman here who ranks high as an improvisatrice; every passing event, every one who is so unfortunate as to incur her displeasure, is made the subject of her verse.
 A slave, an industrious man, to whom she does not bear a very friendly feeling, had the misfortune, a short time ago, to be robbed of a bag in which he had been hoarding some doubloons towards the purchase of his freedom.
 All pitied the poor fellow; when he one day came up to me in tears, saying that no one would credit his story since Piny had been making a song upon him, which had got all over Hamilton; and when he attempted to enquire after his doubloons, the negroes answered him by singing this song.
 These verses are of course very uncouth, but possess a great deal of wit.

 A singular circumstance occurred a short time since.
 A slave, after having obtained his own freedom by his industry, went to his master to purchase his wife.
 When her owner offered to give him her deed of manumission, the man positively refused to have one drawn up: and thus the wife is literally her husband's slave.
 Surely, if slavery knew no other evil, the abuse of such a power as this would prove the iniquity of the system.

 It is a great misfortune to a slave if he happens to be married to a free woman.
 His time is of course his master's, and yet he must find a house, food and clothing for his wife and family.
 There is a poor man here, a native North American Indian, who is in this situation, and his family are consequently in great poverty.

 Several persons have given freedom to their slaves-oftenest I think to a female.
 But should the poor woman happen to marry a slave, she is in most cases a sufferer, as all her children are of course free, and dependent upon her for support.

 From the 1840s, there has been a steady immigration from Portuguese Atlantic islands, and there has been a considerable immigration during the 20th Century from the British Isles, the British West Indies, the United States, and Canada, among other areas, often causing culture clashes over the perceived treatment of women by men of various demographic groups (with Bermudians sometimes perceiving West Indian and Portuguese immigrants as patriarchal, or even misogynistic).
+Jennifer M. Smith, the second female Premier of Bermuda, observed that her sex had not been a barrier to her political ascension because "Bermuda is a very matriarchal society, while other Caribbean islands are patriarchal.

-In 1923 the Bermuda Women’s Suffrage Society was founded.
+In 1923 the Bermuda Women's Suffrage Society was founded.
 Women's suffrage was finally granted in 1944.